davisngl/virtual-wallet/README.md

 # Virtual Wallet
-Test task for ViaSMS
+Test task for VIASMS

-## Installation steps
+## Installation
-// TODO
+Project uses PHP 8.0

+Clone the repository, copy .env.example to .env, enter your local DB credentials, migrate the database.
+Setup as per usual Laravel project.
+If any questions, please ask.

 ## Ideas and justifications for further on development
 Some justifications are made just because it didn't seem like the best use of time, therefore I state it in text as in "I understand I **have** to do this, but there's not so much time as you are waiting to review code".